Predators vs. Wild Animals: Lions, Tigers, Bears

 Feral Predator vs. Bear

 The Feral Predator is another Yautja who hunted bears, as seen in the latest Predator movie titled Prey.
 A female Comanche hunter named Naru tried to hunt a big bear herself but just made it angrier by shooting an arrow in its neck.
-She then dived into a river, hid under a beaver dam, and would have been mauled by the bear, if not for the Feral Predator killing it from behind at the last minute and saving her life.
-Feral then lifted the giant bear above his head in triumph while being cloaked.
-It is yet to be seen if he took a trophy as well.
+She then dived into a river, hid under a beaver dam, and would have been mauled by the bear, if not for the Feral Predator hitting it from behind and distracting it at the last minute, thus saving her life.
+After a brutal brawl with the bear in the water and defeating it, Feral lifted the giant bear above his head in triumph while the blood poured on his body, revealing his cloaked form to Naru.

 Predators vs. Lions